House coronavirus panel investigates cause of nursing home outbreaks

-WASHINGTON, DC (NEXSTAR) — Deaths in nursing homes now make up nearly half of the total COVID-19 deaths in the U.S.
+WASHINGTON (NEXSTAR) — Deaths in nursing homes now make up nearly half of the total COVID-19 deaths in the U.S. They account for more than half of Florida’s coronavirus deaths.

 Reports from the federal government and healthcare groups show most facilities are still struggling to secure enough protective equipment and tests.